tulip-control/gr1c/py/README.rst

 for GR(1) specifications, though it does much more.

 This Python package wraps access to gr1c.
-The initial motivation is development of an experimental service for accessing remote instances of gr1c via HTTP, but other capabilities, e.g., local access to parts of the gr1c C API may be created later.
+The initial motivation is development of an experimental service for using remote instances of gr1c via HTTP, but other capabilities, e.g., local access to parts of the gr1c C API may be created later.
 Contributions are welcome.